 What is the number of attempts for the test?

 Which time of the year SAT exam is conducted?

 What are the sections present in the examination?

 Knowing additional details about these aspects will greatly increase the chances of success for the SAT aspirant.
-Time management becomes highly necessary not just for the preparation of the test, but also for appearing for the examination.
+Time management becomes highly necessary not just for the preparation for the test, but also for appearing for the examination.
 Going through a comprehensive timeline for the SAT is the biggest milestone for excellence in a career.
 This guide is intended to cover everything relating to SAT and its timing – which will enable the students to plan the big day accordingly and thereby focus more on the performance in the test.

 What are the Core Subjects in which the SAT is Tested?

-The student is expected to be very good in English language ability in multiple sections such as Reading Comprehension, Vocabulary, Verbal Ability along with Reading and Writing Skills.
-The student is also expected to sharpen the Math skills which includes two sections: with and without a calculator.
+The student is expected to be very good in English language ability in multiple sections such as Reading Comprehension, Vocabulary, and Verbal Ability along with Reading and Writing Skills.
+The student is also expected to sharpen the Math skills which include two sections: with and without a calculator.
 The Math syllabus includes Algebra, Advanced Math, and Data Analysis.
 However, some of the additional Math topics include Geometry, Trigonometry, and Math Problems involving Complex numbers.
 The student is also expected to have analytical ability and critical thinking to ace the examination with higher scores.

 The number of questions in SAT is based on the sectional classification and divided as follows:

 Reading: These are multiple-choice and tests the language reading ability of the aspirant.
 The total number of questions in this section is 52.